-In another extension study designed to validate the MG01CI dose used in studies thus far, 10 subjects were evaluated using TOVA 90 minutes after blindly taking either 700mg, 1400mg or 2100mg doses of MG01CI on separate occasions.
+In another extension study designed to identify the most effective dose for MG01CI, 10 subjects were evaluated using TOVA 90 minutes after blindly taking either 700mg 1400mg or 2100mg doses of MG01CI on separate occasions.
 TOVA results following these treatments were compared to the baseline and data obtained before any treatment in these patients.
 Data below show the mean ADHD score in these patients at baseline and following each of the three evaluated drug doses, establishing the likely effective dose range for MG01CI to be 700-1400mg.